syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 ### Adding Annotations Programmatically

-You can create and add a free Text annotation to a PDF document programmatically using the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of the `SfPdfViewer`.
+You can create and add a free Text annotation to a PDF document programmatically using the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).
 The following example explains how to create a free text annotation and add it to the first page of a PDF document.

 {% tabs %}
 {% highlight C# %}